natalieagus/50002/docs/FPGA/Lucid V1/programmable_machine.md

 # Designing a Programmable Datapath
 {: .no_toc}
-For your 1D project, you are required to build an electronic game prototype that utilizes a **16-bit ALU**.
+For your 1D project (pre 2025), you are required to build an electronic game prototype that utilizes a **16-bit ALU**.
 You can do this by first designing a programmable datapath and the control logic (FSM) for your game, and finally implement on your FPGA.

 This document shows an example on how you can create a programmable data path for a simple game idea called the **Counter Game**.
 [The complete code can be found in this repository if you'd like to dive straight to it](https://github.com/natalieagus/counter-game).
 Otherwise, read along.